wc-ex/wcex/doc/guide/en/Begin/Get started quickly.md

 ```

-- For GitHub access, please replace your own repository name and path
+- GitHub access, please replace your repository name and path

 ```
 https://wc-ex.com/go?gh/wc-ex/wcex/example/basic/index.html
 https://wc-ex.com/go?gh/[YOU REPOS]@[COMMIT ID]/[YOU DIR]/index.html
 ```

 > Of course, in addition to the above methods, we have also made a CLI toolkit.
-Very small, also only tens of K in size, does not rely on webpack, rollup and other complex packaging tools.
-It can help us do more work, such as hot update compilation and release, etc. Another important point is to support TypeScript.
-You can install **@wcex/CLI** via npm, the details of which will be covered in later sections.
+It's very small, and it's only a few tens of kilobytes in size, and it doesn't rely on complex packaging tools like webpack and rollups.
+It can help us do more work, such as hot updates, compilation, release, etc. Another important point is to support TypeScript.
+You can install **@wcex/cli** via npm, the details will be explained in the following chapters.

 ### Try it now
-- This is a practice hall that you can modify directly in the editor to see the effect in real time.
+- This is a drill ground that you can modify directly in the editor to see the effect in real time.
-- There are two small buttons in the upper right corner, __reload__ can refresh the display interface, and the other __reset__ can restore the content to its original state
+- There are two small buttons in the upper right corner, __reload__ to refresh the display, and __reset__ to restore the content to its original state

 <div>
 <wcex-doc.com-playground files="['first/index.html','first/app.html','first/com/time.html']"></wcex-doc.com-playground>
 </div>

-- In this initialization project, we have three files, the _index.html_ main entry, and two components
+- In this initialization project, we have three files, the _index.html_ main portal, and two components
-- You can see the rules for component reference and naming, and how data binding is handled
+- You can see the rules for component referencing and naming, as well as how data binding is handled
-> Naming of components: With the main html as the root node and *"-"* as the directory separator, the component name can use the small hump rule, such as "helloWorld", such a component name will be "hello_world", due to the HTML specification requirements, if the final name does not contain the "-" character, then add a "-" character at the end.
-The current package internal referencing component can not add the package name, if you need to reference the external package, you need to use the "." character to separate the package name and the component name.
+> Component naming: With the main html as the root node and *"-"* as the directory splitter, the component name can use a small hump rule, such as "helloWorld", such a component name will be "hello_world", due to the HTML specification requirements, if the final name does not contain the "-" character, you need to add a "-" character at the end.
+If you want to reference an external package, you need to use the "." character to split the package name and component name.
-- Get acquainted with it first, you can try to experiment with the task.
+- Let's familiarize yourself with it first, and you can try to experiment with a task.
   - Add the name attribute for _\<app\>_ in _index.html_
-  - Change $_ value binding to _:_ string template binding in _com/time.html_
+  - Change the _$_ value binding to _:_ string template binding in _com/time.html
-  - Adjust the interval of _@time_ to 2 seconds in _com/time.html_
+  - Adjust the time interval for _@time_ to every 2 seconds in the com/time.html
-  - The main syntax used: _"$$"_ is a two-way binding, _"$"_ is a compute binding, _":"_ is a template string binding, _'@'_ is an event binding
+  - The main syntax used: _"$$"_ is a two-way binding, _"$"_ is a calculation binding, _":"_ is a template string binding, and _'@'_ is an event binding
-  - The syntax in CSS is slightly changed, variable binding needs to be surrounded by _"_ or _'_, and the first character _$_ or _:_ represents the binding method, which is consistent with the above rules
+  - The syntax in CSS has changed slightly, variable bindings need to be surrounded by _"_ or _'_, and the first character _$_ or _:_ represents the binding method, which is the same as the above rules
-- When changing _com/time.html_, you can see that the update of the component code is local and does not affect the current state in the _app.html_ component, which is the same as the implementation mechanism of our client tool _@wcex/cli_, which we call **local hot update**, which will be very useful when we debug and develop.
+- When changing _com/time.html_, you can see that the update of the component code is partial and does not affect the current state in the _app.html_ component, which is the same as the implementation mechanism of our client-side tool _@wcex/cli_, which we call **local hot update**, which can be very useful when we are debugging and developing.
-- Finally, open your debugging window and observe the document structure, you will find the consistency of the DOM structure and template source files, which is another feature of _WCEX_: *Intuitive*
+- Finally, open your debug window and look at the structure of the document, and you'll see that the DOM structure is consistent with the template source file, which is another feature of WCEX: *Intuitive*

-### Next extension
+### Next Extension

 Quite simply, in the next chapter, we'll try to add more features to it, for example.
-Add custom properties to add data binding.
+Add custom properties to add data bindings.
 Handle events, and add more components.
 and the processing of scripts.
-- Don't forget, in the upper right corner you can choose your favorite color.
+- Don't forget, you can choose your favorite color in the top right corner.